bull2023x/movie_search_app/README_Overview.md

-from pathlib import Path
+This is project to create app(Movie_searh), containze and distrubute without using Docker Hub.
+Enjoy !!!!

-readme_content = """# ✅ What You Will Do in This Project
+ ✅ What You Will Do in This Project

 ## 1. Create the Movie_Search App (Spring Boot)
 You will build a REST API using Spring Boot that connects to the **MySQL Sakila** database.